cloudfoundry/stratos/docs/suse/deploy.md

 1. In the table of endpoints, click the three-dot menu icon alongside the endpoint that you added above
 1. Click on 'Connect' in the dropdown menu
-1. Select the appropriate authentication type and provide the necessary values
+1. Select the appropriate authentication type and provide the necessary values (see below for more information)
 1. Click `Connect`

-> Note: For CaaSP, the Auth Type is `CAASP (OIDC)` and you must browse to a valid `kubeconfig` file for your environment.

 Once connected, you should see a `Kubernetes` menu item in the left-hand side navigation - click on this to view the Kubernetes metadata.

+### Connecting to Kubernetes

+When connecting to Kubernetes you need to provide authentication information in order to connect - the `Auth Type` and information required depends on the Kubernetes platform that you are using:

+- For CaaSP, use the Auth Type `CAASP (OIDC)` and provide a valid `kubeconfig` file for your environment

+- For Amazon EKS use the Auth Type `AWS IAM (EKS)` and provide the name of your EKS cluster and your AWS Access Key ID and Secret Access Key

+- For Azure AKS use the Auth Type `Azure AKS` and provide a valid `kubeconfig` file for your environment

+- For Minikube use the Auth Type `Kubernetes Cert Auth` and provide the Certificate and Certificate Key files

 ## Deploying Metrics